 Things You Should Pay Attention To

-Camping knives for cooking are a little different, because you are not looking for the most durable material nor the coolest design, but you should focus on what is more practical and better suited.
+Camping knives for cooking are a little different because you are not looking for the most durable material or the coolest design, but you should focus on what is more practical and better suited.

 The best type of handle for cooking is something that is made out of rubber with a good grip or any other type of material that allows for a comfortable grip.

 Steel or Wood is not necessarily a good choice because steel/metal is bulkier and heavier.
-Cheaper types of wood smells bad after prolonged use and when you get food on the handle.
+Cheaper types of wood smell bad after prolonged use and when you get food on the handle.